 You know that feeling you get when you have a business partner who you trust and really gets your organization.
 Everything just seems to connect.
 They understand the training challenges you face and arm you with a toolbox full of L&D expertise, talent, and resources.
 They make you feel like a learning and development superhero.
-There’s comfort knowing your training partner is there to support the simplest of training requests to the most complex roll-outs.
+There’s comfort in knowing your training partner is there to support the simplest of training requests to the most complex roll-outs.

 3 Things to Look for in a Training Partner